Investors are often suspicious of husband-and-wife companies. What if they break up? Their business will ruin as well.

 In 20 years of marriage, the couple produced three startups and three children.
 Honorable list of achievements!
 Commenting on family business successes, Michael Leserow says: “Choose people whose strengths compensate for your weaknesses as co-founders of your new company.

 My wife and I complement each other perfectly.
 We are like Tom and Jerry.
-I focus on ideas, investments, sales, strategic planning, and she deals with finance, HR, marketing. “
+I focus on ideas, investments, sales, and strategic planning, and she deals with finance, HR, and marketing. “

 9. Ben Falcone and Melissa McCarthy